 \subsection{Loop functions}

 Let us apply Proposition~\ref{prop:geom RT} part (3) to study what happens to the rational torus under a perturbation of the metric.
-We show that, although in general the rational torus may not survive the perturbation, there exists nevertheless a family of `connecting orbits' joining any pair of points $x$ and $y$ in $\T^2$ sufficiently close to each other and these orbits smoothly on the end points $(x,y)$ as well as the deformation parameter.
+We show that, although in general the rational torus may not survive the perturbation, there nevertheless exists a family of ``connecting orbits'' joining any pair of sufficiently close points $x$ and $y$ in $\T^2$, and that these orbits depend smoothly on the endpoints $(x,y)$ and on the deformation parameter.
 In particular, for every $x \in \T^2$, there exists a unit-speed geodesic segment with respect to the perturbed metric joining $x$ back to itself and having the same homology class as $\CT$.
-In general, this geodesic segment is nonperiodic, in contrast to the case of a rational torus.
+In general, this geodesic segment is \emph{not} periodic, in contrast to the case of a rational torus.